OberstKrueger/www-oberstkrueger-com/report/appendices/books-i-have-read/index.md

 - Lewis, C.S. - The Chronicles of Narnia 4: The Silver Chair
 - Lewis, C.S. - The Chronicles of Narnia 5: The Horse and His Boy
 - Martin, Steve - Born Standing Up: A Comic's Life
+- McGuire, Hugh & O'Leary, Brian - Book: A Futurist's Manifesto
 - Orlov, Dmitry - Shrinking the Technosphere: Getting a Grip on Technologies that Limit our Autonomy, Self-Sufficiency and Freedom
+- Partanen, Anu - The Nordic Theory of Everything: In Search of a Better Life
 - Shaara, Michael - The Killer Angels
 - Smith, Sean - The Internet of Risky Things: Trusting the Devices That Surround Us
 - Stephenson, Neal - Reamde